-Furthermore, a practical study on quality validation for an image recognition system is performed through a meta-morphic testing method.
-With new AI tool features, challenges and concerns for testing software and quality of the system have emerged.
+Furthermore, a practical study on quality validation for an image recognition system is performed

 This study also discusses the existing validating approaches and their analysis, with evaluation of validation quality and reporting problems in AI software.

 DeepCOVID-XR: An Artificial Intelligence Algorithm to Detect COVID-19 on Chest Radiographs Trained and Tested on a Large U.S. Clinical Data Set